 Marina Abramović was born in 1946 in Belgrade, Yugoslavia.
-Since the beginning of her career, during the early 1970s where she attended the Academy of Fine Arts in Belgrade, Abramović has pioneered the use of performance as a visual art form.
+Since the beginning of her career in the early 1970s when she attended the Academy of Fine Arts in Belgrade, Abramović has pioneered the use of performance as a visual art form.
 The body has been both her subject and medium.
 Exploring the physical and mental limits of her being, she has withstood pain, exhaustion and danger in the quest for emotional and spiritual transformation.
 As a vital member of the generation of pioneering performance artists that includes Bruce Nauman, Vito Acconci and Chris Burden, Abramović created some of the most historic early performance pieces and continues to make important durational works.

-In 2005, Abramović presented Balkan Erotic Epic at the Pirelli Foundation in Milan, Italy and at Sean Kelly Gallery, New York.
-That same year, she held a series of performances called Seven Easy Pieces at the Guggenheim Museum in New York.
-She was honored for Seven Easy Pieces by the Guggenheim at their International Gala in 2006 and by the AICA USA with the "Best Exhibition of Time Based Art" award in 2007.
+In 2005, Abramović presented Balkan Erotic Epic at the Pirelli Foundation in Milan, Italy and at Sean Kelly in New York.
+That same year, she held a series of performances entitled Seven Easy Pieces at the Solomon R. Guggenheim Museum in New York.
+She was honored for Seven Easy Pieces by the Guggenheim at their International Gala in 2006 and by the AICA-USA, which awarded her the Best Exhibition of Time Based Art designation in 2007.
+She was the subject of a major retrospective at the Museum of Modern Art in New York, The Artist is Present, in 2010; the following year, the Garage Center for Contemporary Culture in Moscow, Russia also presented a major retrospective of Abramović's oeuvre.
 Abramović's work is included in numerous major public and private collections worldwide.
-She was the subject of a major retrospective at the Museum of Modern Art in New York, The Artist is Present, in 2010.
-In 2011, Abramović was the subject of a major retrospective at the Garage Art Center in Russia and participated in visionary director Robert Wilson's, The Life and Death of Marina Abramović, the critically acclaimed re-imagination of Abramović's biography, which will tour throughout 2012.
-The feature length documentary, Marina Abramović: The Artist is Present, premiered in January 2012 at the Sundance Film Festival.

 Marina Abramović lives and works in New York.